DanielAlcon/recipes/README.md

 	- Twitter search to see pictures or comments about the recipe.
 	- Youtube search to see how to's.
 	-
+The project was meant to be done using only AngularJS, but I didn't manage to, and since I had only two weeks, I did it using a bit of AngularJS, Jquery and JS.

 This project is part of the Generation Web Development course, promoted by McKinsey Social Initiative in collaboration with EOI Sevilla and Ironhack.